VCCT-PROG3A-2025-G1/AmanAdams.ST10290748.PROG7311.POEPART2/README.md

 - Secure login and authentication are implemented to control access and protect user data.

 🧰 Functional Features

 For Farmers:

+-View other farmers products

-Add products with metadata such as:
+-Add products with metadata such as:

--Name

--Category
+ ->Name

+ ->Category

--Production Date
+ ->Production Date

 For Employees: